-Document Type: Guidance Note Document Number: CSCC-EQ-GN-1001
+Document Type: Guidance Note Document Number: CSCC-EQ-GN-1001 Document Author: Faye Litherland

-This docur which it wa except in a Caving Clu This document contains proprietary information belonging to the Council of Southern Caving Clubs and shall be used only for the purpose for which it was supplied.
+This document contains proprietary information belonging to the Council of Southern Caving Clubs and shall be used only for the purpose for which it was supplied.
 It shall not be copied, reproduced or otherwise used, nor shall such information be furnished in whole or in part to others, except in accordance with the terms of any agreement under which it was supplied or with the prior written consent of the Council of Southern Caving Clubs and shall be returned upon request.

-1 21 April 2010 First Issue FDAL

-ISSUE DATE DESCRIPTION ВҮ CHECKED APPROVED